futurepixels/futurepixels.co.uk/content/cv.md

 Through each modification given, there was a process I learnt and found to be of great value to a developer; create the modification to the specification given, test locally and report on the test process in order for this to be passed to the test team and then liaise with the user acceptance team for further tweaks/modifications before being signed off and released.

-Starting out as junior ; this was my first role in the world of development.
-Then, at the age of 26 I wanted a career I can excel in and gain rewards on a basis I can control, be that daily, weekly or monthly.
+At the age of 26, I started out as junior ; this was my first role in the world of development.
+I wanted a career I could excel in and gain rewards on a basis I can control, be that daily, weekly or monthly.
 Here, I learnt PHP at a deeper level and started to move from procedural code to the MVC pattern.